nyxkn/godot-nsound/README.md

 > *** Project is still work in progress, but it's nearing a stable api ***
 >
-> Documentation will be improved soon.
+> Documentation will be improved soon and examples will be added.

 ## Installation